DCS-training/Digital-Method-of-the-Month/DMM Docs/3DScanning.md

 12:25 –12:50 discussion using this document

-12:50-13:00 discuss available resources, way forwards and wrapping up
+12:50-13:00 Discuss available resources, way forward and wrapping up

 #
 ## Intro

 3D Scanning is the action of recording and analysing three-dimensional data concerning objects and places.
-The usual outcome is a 3D model that can then further processed.
+The usual outcome is a 3D model that can then be further processed.

-The methodology available are different and works on different principles and they have quite different costs both for what concern time and machines needed.
-Additionally, depending on the target you aim to shoot certain techniques can be better than other.
+The methodologies available are different and work on different principles and they have quite different costs both for what concern time and machines needed.
+Additionally, depending on the target you aim to shoot certain techniques can be better than others.
 E.g. if your target is under water you will have to use sonograms or photogrammetry while laser scanners will not work.

 #
 ## Concept to get familiar with